Graph Homomorphisms and Universal Algebra: Absorption

 is a subuniverse of $\fA^{n-1}$ because $\fA$ is idempotent.
 Moreover, $R_a$ is subdirect.
 Indeed, let $b \in A$.
 Note that the binary relation $\pi_{1,2}(R)$ equals $A^2$ by the case $n=2$, and hence in particular it contains $(a,b)$.
 Hence, there exists $c' \in A^{n-2}$ such that $(a,b,c') \in R$, and thus $(b,c') \in R_a$.
 Similar arguments apply to the other arguments of $R_a$, showing that $R_a \leq \fA^{n-1}$ is subdirect.

 We first consider the case $n = 3$.
 Since $R_a \leq \fA^2$ is subdirect, by the case $n=2$ it is either the graph of an automorphism of $\fA$ or it equals $A^2$.
 First suppose that there exists an $a \in A$ such that $R_a = A^2$.
 Then $a$ is an element of the left center $C$ of $R$ if $R$ is considered as a subalgebra of $\fA \times \fA^2$.
 If $C = A$ then $R = A^3$ and we are done.
 Otherwise, $C$ is a proper subuniverse of $\fA$.
 Clearly, $\fA^2$ is Taylor since $\fA$ is Taylor.
-Lemma~\ref{lem:abs-prod-2} implies that $\fA^2$ does not have proper 2-absorbing subuniverses because $\fA$ has no 3-absorbing, and hence no 2-absorbing, subuniverses.
-Since $R$ is subdirect, Proposition~\ref{prop:centrally-abs} implies that $C \abs_Z {\fA}$.
+Lemma~\ref{lem:abs-prod-2} implies that $\fA^2$ does not have proper 2-absorbing subuniverses because $\fA$ has no 3-absorbing subuniverses.
+Since $R$ is subdirect, Lemma~\ref{lem:centrally-abs} implies that $C \cabs {\fA}$.

 Otherwise, for every $a \in A$ the relation $R_a$ is the graph of an automorphism of $\fA$.
 A similar argument applies to $R$ after permuting the arguments.
 So we may assume that for every $a \in A$ and every $i \in \{1,2,3\}$ the relation defined by $\exists x_i (R(x_1,x_2,x_3) \wedge x_i = a)$ is the graph of an automorphism of $\fA$.
-Then $\fA$ is abelian by Proposition~\ref{prop:prove-abelian}, contrary to our assumptions.
+Then $\fA$ is abelian by Proposition~\ref{prop:prove-abelian}.
+Since $\fA$ is Taylor, it therefore follows from~\ref{cor:abelian-affine} that $\fA$ is affine, contrary to our assumptions.

 Finally, suppose that $n>3$.
 Then for $i,j \in {\{2,\dots,n\} \choose 2}$ we have that $\pi_{\{1,i,j\}}(R) = A^3$ by the case $n=3$.
 Hence, for any $a \in A$ we have $\pi_{\{i,j\}}(R_a) = A^2$, and it follows from the case $n-1$ that $R_a = A^{n-1}$.
 This means that $R = A^n$. \end{proof}